scikit-shapes/scikit-shapes/examples/README.rst

 Gallery of examples
 ===================

-The examples below showcase the main features of scikit-shapes in self-contained How-To guides.
+The examples below showcase the main features of scikit-shapes in self-contained guides.